• Home

 About tenant satisfaction measures

-The Regulator of Social Housing is creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
-This will involve a set of tenant satisfaction measures that social housing landlords must report on.
+The Regulator of Social Housing introduced a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
+This involves a set of tenant satisfaction measures that social housing landlords must report on.
 People will be able to use these measures to understand how well landlords are doing.
 These measures should:

 • let tenants see how well their landlord is doing